-Richard L. Garwin is a recipient of the Presidential Medal of Freedom (2016), a National Medal of Science laureate and Fellow Emeritus at IBM.
+Richard L. Garwin is a recipient of the Presidential Medal of Freedom (2016), a National Medal of Science Laureate (2002), and Fellow Emeritus at IBM.
 For 10 years, he was Philip D. Reed Senior Fellow for Science and Technology at the Council on Foreign Relations.
-He contributed to the first thermonuclear weapons and photo-intelligence satellites, and has served on the President’s Scientific Advisory Committee, the Defense Science Board, and is a member of the National Academy of Sciences, the National Academy of Engineering, and the Institute of Medicine.
+He contributed to the first thermonuclear weapons and photo-intelligence satellites, and has served on the President’s Scientific Advisory Committee, the Defense Science Board, and is a member of the National Academy of Sciences, the National Academy of Engineering, and the National Academy of Medicine.
 See also: www.fas.org/rlg.

 Kurt Gottfried (board chair emeritus) is emeritus professor of physics at Cornell University.
 A co-founder of UCS, he has served on the senior staff of the European Center for Nuclear Research in Geneva, is a former chair of the Division of Particles and Fields of the American Physical Society, and is a member of the American Academy of Arts and Sciences and the Council on Foreign Relations.
 He has published widely on theoretical physics and national security issues.
 (See full bio.)

-Andrew Gunther is executive director of the Center for Ecosystem Management and Restoration.
-He has published research in the field of ecotoxicology and has extensive experience in applying science to the development of air, water, and endangered species policy.
-Dr. Gunther served as the assistant chief scientist for the Exxon Valdez Oil Spill Restoration Program from 1991 to 2002, and he was the first manager of the State of California’s program that monitors for toxic substances in the San Francisco Bay.
-He has published research in the field of ecotoxicology, and is currently working with a variety of organizations to prepare the Bay Area Ecosystems Climate Change Consortium.
+Andrew Gunther is a consulting environmental scientist with extensive experience in applying science to the development of air, water, and endangered species policy.
+Dr. Gunther served as the Assistant Chief Scientist for the Exxon Valdez Oil Spill Restoration Program from 1991 to 2002, and he was the first manager of the State of California’s program that monitors for toxic substances in the San Francisco Bay.
+He has published research in the field of ecotoxicology, and is currently working with a variety of organizations to prepare the Bay Area for a changing climate.
+(See full bio.)

 James S. Hoyte (treasurer), formerly held several senior positions at Harvard University including fellow at Harvard University’s DuBois Institute for African and African American Research, associate vice president for equal opportunity programs, lecturer in environmental sciences and public policy, and member of the University Committee on Environment during the period 1992 to 2009.
 Mr. Hoyte is a lawyer who has served as Secretary of Environmental Affairs for Massachusetts and as chairman of the Massachusetts Water Resources Authority.